In Reception we have two classes where Mrs Williams (RJW) and Miss Kinsella (RSK) are the Class Teachers.

 Every child in the Foundation Stage at Hungerford has an online learning journey.
 This learning journey can only be accessed by school staff and a child’s own parents and is password protected.
 This can be accessed via an app on your android or iOS device.
 Alternatively – log in at https://tapestryjournal.com/.

-We would also ask that any photographs / special moments from life at home are uploaded to Tapestry by parents where possible, as these can help to form a more holistic picture of each child.
+We would also ask that any photographs / special moments from life at home are uploaded to Tapestry by parents where possible, the teaching staff really enjoy seeing these and it helps us get to know each child as an individual that bit more.

 Water Bottles, School Dinners and Snack

-We encourage all children to have a water bottle in school every day so they can drink regularly.
+Children need to have a clearly labelled water bottle in school every day so they can drink regularly.

 It is very important that this is water only as juice is not permitted.

 A snack of fresh fruit and a carton of milk is available every morning break for children up to the age of five.
-A hot school meal or a sandwich lunch bag (known in school as a Cat Bag) is available as part of the Universal Free School Meals programme, however sandwiches are no longer available on Fridays.
+A hot school meal or a sandwich lunch bag (known in school as a Cat Bag) is available as part of the Universal Free School Meals programme.
 Please provide a packed lunch for your child if s/he would prefer not to have a school dinner.